HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 Sole traders frequently miscategorise personal expenditure as business costs.
 Clothing purchases represent a typical problematic area.
 Clothing that is worn both in work and out of work obviously has a dual purpose and so no deduction is allowed.

-What expenses can sole traders claim for tax relief in 2026 remains unchanged fundamentally.
+What expenses sole traders can claim for tax relief in 2026 remains unchanged fundamentally.
 However, evidence requirements have increased significantly.
 HMRC expects detailed justification for all claims.

 Equipment purchases require careful consideration of business use.
-Laptops, phones, and tools used personally cannot claim full relief.
+Laptops, phones and tools used personally cannot claim full relief.
 Apportionment becomes mandatory for mixed-use items.

 Enhanced record keeping requirements

-Simplified expenses HMRC 2025 options remain available for qualifying taxpayers.
+Simplified expenses HMRC options remain available for qualifying taxpayers.
 However, detailed records still support these simplified calculations.
 HMRC can request underlying documentation during enquiries.

 Penalty implications

-Source: GOV.UK – Penalties for inaccuracies
+Source: GOV.UK, Penalties for inaccuracies

 Landlord Tax implications